golopupinsky/golopupinsky.github.io/_posts/2014-6-20-Memory-Purge.md

 Total and free memory querying on the other hand is not described anywhere at all, so I also won't touch it here :)
 Especially since I'm unhappy with the way I implemented that part.

 Ok, just kidding.
-I'll update this article soon.
+I'll update this article one day.
 Stay tuned...